slayvi/fm2p/README.md

 ```

+## Run Locally
+You can run the application locally, making sure the following prerequieries:

+1. **Docker Engine** <br />
+You will need Docker Desktop to run on your PC.
+For download and documentation, please check the [official website](https://www.docker.com/).
+Make sure Docker is running when apply the IaC to AWS. <br />
+You may also need to register on [Docker Hub](https://hub.docker.com/).

+You can get the code by either downloading the .zip-File or clone it via the command promt.
+For more information about the later please check the [github docs](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository).

-## Prerequieries
+## Deploy on Cloud
-Before you can use the magic of IaC, your computer must meet the following requirements:
+Before you can deploy the infrastructure on the cloud with terraform, your computer must meet the following requirements:

 1. **Linux Distribution // Windows Subsystem for Linux (WSL)** <br />
 First, make sure you have a Linux Distribution to run the IaC template.
 If you're working with Windows, check the [Documentation on WSL](https://learn.microsoft.com/en-us/windows/wsl/) to set up a WSL.